Eclypsee/GPT_interface/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Testing Versions
+Node.js: v20.11.0
+npm: 10.8.2
+The project has been known to be buggy on older versions of Node.js.

 ## Available Scripts
 Before running the server, make sure your OpenAI key is set in the .env file.